Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01f_BookReceipts.md

 - *Download file*
   Click this button to download the document.

 A miniature view of the selected document is displayed in the bottom right corner of the workspace.

-[comment]: <> (Verweis InputLine.md)

-The input line allows to create a posting manually to post the receipt.
-For detailed information, see [Post a receipt](../Operation/10_ManageReceipts.md#post-a-receipt).
+In all tabs of the *Post* menu entry, an identical footer with the input line is displayed.
+For detailed information on the contained elements and the corresponding functions, see [Input line](./01_InputLine.md).